malakzaidi/Tps_POO_SDIA1/src/Tp8/README.md

-# README: Java Exercises - File Transfer & Client-Server Communication
+# Java Exercises - File Transfer & Client-Server Communication

 This repository contains two Java exercises related to file transfer and client-server communication, implemented with socket programming and basic Java I/O. Each exercise demonstrates essential concepts such as client-server communication, file handling, and networking.